 Please contact Mrs. Melissa Antonio-Huar at melissa.antoniohuar@bmhs.

-Parents' Club General Session begins at 7:00 pm and ends promptly at 8:00 pm.
-Parents receive service hours for attendance.
-One hour per family, per session.
+Parents' Club General Sessions begin at 7:00 p.m. and end promptly at 8:00 p.m.
+Parents who attend will receive one service hour per family, per meeting.
 Parents signing in after 7:15 will not receive the service hour.
-If you have any questions, please contact the Parents Club at firstname.lastname@example.org.
+If you have any questions, please contact the Parents’ Club at email@example.com.
 We will be happy to address your concerns.
-We look forward to seeing you at the sessions.
+We look forward to seeing you.

 PROPOSED PARENT/STUDENT EVENT DATES